 Lactose is the natural sugar found in milk and dairy products.
 Lactase, an enzyme in the small intestine, is needed to break down the sugars for full digestion and absorption into the body.
 If you don’t have enough of the enzyme, you may get diarrhea and upset stomach when you eat or drink dairy products – although not everyone with a lactase deficiency has lactose intolerance symptoms.
 You may experience mild, moderate, or severe symptoms, depending on how much lactase your body produces.

-Most people develop low lactase levels during mid-childhood (around 5 years old).
+Most people develop low lactase levels during mid-childhood (around age 5).
 In some people, low levels continue into adulthood.

 Lactase deficiency can also be caused by: